bbyers-pivotal/pcf-hugo-workshop/content/post/lab-5.md

 1. Review the *traveler/feign-agency/src/main/java/agency/AgencyApplication.java* file.

       To work with a Circuit Breaker Dashboard instance, your application must include the `@EnableCircuitBreaker` annotation on a configuration class.
-This client application also using service registry to discover the Company service and Feign to build the interace for accessing the services
+This client application also using service registry to discover the Company service and Feign to build the interface for accessing the services

       ````
       import org.springframework.cloud.client.discovery.EnableDiscoveryClient;